rushikesh-theKvothe/React-Alarm-Clock/README.md

 Alarm Clock Application to show how the react redux application works and how the data flows in application.

+# Steps to run applicaiton :
+1) clone this repo or download this folder in some folder
+2) run following command : npm install
+3) run following command :  npm start

 # Application Structure :
  actions : All redux action creators and action type constants are here reducers : Alarm reducer is here